History of the Constitution of Brazil: The Constitution

 It appears as a reaction to the period of military dictatorship, seeking to guarantee all manner of rights and restricting the state's ability to limit freedom, to punish offenses and to regulate individual life.
 On the other hand, it did not provide clear rules for state reform and kept the economic regulation of the country intact.

 Among the new constitutional guarantees are the errand of injunction and the habeas data (one's right to have access to any data about him kept by the Government).
 It also anticipated the existence of a Consumers' Defence Code (which was brought out in 1990), of Children's and Youth Code (1990) and of a new Civil Code (2002).

 It was the first constitution to demand severe punishment for breaches of civil liberties and rights.
 Consequently, Brazil later approved a law making the propagation of prejudice against any minority or ethnic group an unbailable crime.
 This law provided legal redress against those who spread hate speech (like Neo-Nazis) or those who do not treat all citizens equally.
 This second aspect helped disabled people to have a reserved percentage of jobs in the public service (and soon in all large companies), and black people to seek reparation for prejudice in the courts.

 Breaking with the authoritarian logic of the Constitution of 1967, it made unbailable crimes those of torture and of actions directed against the democratic state and the constitutional order, thus creating constitutional devices to block coups d'état of any kind.

 Willing to create a truly democratic state, the Constitution has established many forms of direct popular participation besides regular voting, such as plebiscite, referendum and the possibility of ordinary citizens proposing new laws.
 Examples of these democratic mechanisms were the 1993 plebiscite concerning the form of government, where the Presidential system was confirmed, and the 2005 referendum concerning the prohibition of the sale of firearms and ammunition.

-The mention of God in the preamble of the Constitution (and later on the Brazilian currency) was opposed by most leftists as incompatible with freedom of religion because it does not recognize the rights of polytheists (like the Amerindians) or atheists, but it has not been removed so far.
+The mention of God in the preamble of the Constitution (and later on the Brazilian currency (now the Brazilian real) was opposed by most leftists as incompatible with freedom of religion because it does not recognize the rights of polytheists (like the Amerindians) or atheists, but it has not been removed so far.
 The only State Constitution that does not refer to God is the one of Acre.
 The Supreme Federal Court has ruled that this omission of the protection of God was not unconstitutional since the preamble of the constitution is simply an indication of principles that serves as an introduction to the constitutional text and reflects the ideological conceptions of the legislator, falling within the scope of political ideology and not of the law.
 Therefore, the preamble which is not actually a part of the supreme law, has no judicial validity whatsoever and cannot impose obligations or create rights.